kohasummons/chatbot-01/memory-bank/implementation-plan.md

 ### Step 7: Develop Frontend Chat Interface
 **Instructions:**
 - Replace `pages/index.js` with a React component that:
+  - Has a chat bot button that opens a chat popup. tailwind css v4.
   - Maintains conversation history in state (array of `{ role, content }` objects).
   - Displays messages in a scrollable list with animations using Framer Motion.
   - Includes a text input and send button.